semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-delivery.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-We suceeded into having a program built and tested using Continuous Integration.
+We succeeded into having a program built and tested using Continuous Integration.
 It's time to release it automatically using Continuous Delivery.

 In this section you will learn about: